Nedungayil Sankunni Narayanan Matriculation Higher Secondary School: History

 The NSN Matriculation School was founded as a primary school in 1968 by Lalitha Menon in honour of her late husband NSN Menon.
-The school is managed by the NSN Education Committee.
+The school is managed by the NSN Education committee.
+The current correspondent is Ms. Chitra Prasad.

 The school celebrated its Silver Jubilee in 1993 and its Golden Jubilee in 2018.
-It also has opened another branch in Chitlapakkam providing both CBSE and Stateboard curriculum.It has now grown into one of the most prestigious institution in the region with over 4000+ students studying.The motto of NSN is to "Nurture students for the nation".
-It is also set to spread its wings with another branch in Kundrathur.
-It conducts an annual sports cum cultural competition called NSN MMT, and KALAMELA.
+It also has opened another branch in Chitlapakkam providing both CBSE and State board curriculum.It has now grown into one of the most prestigious institution in the region with over 6000+ students studying.The motto of NSN is to "Nurturing students for the nation".
+It also has spread its wings with another branch in Kundrathur.
+It conducts competitions like the annual sports cum cultural competition called NSN MMT, KALAMELA, Annual Day, Annual Sports Meet, etc. The schools' curriculum focuses on holistic development, i.e., not only in academic development but also in value education and skill development.